Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-14 - Daily Stoic Reflection.md

 | ------------------- | ---------------- |
 | Today I was getting distracted.| I did this because I stopped focusing for a moment. |

 Remember these things so you won't do them again.
 Do not mourn the mistakes of the past, for they are the chisel that make a man.
-Understand them, let them be your guidance toward better tomorrow.
+Understand them, let them be your guidance toward a better tomorrow.

 4. **What duty remains undone?**

 | What duty remains undone? | Why I didn't do it |
 | ------------------- | ---------------- |
 | Today I didn't finish all of my homework | I didn't do it because I was distracted |

+These things that are yet to be done.
+You must not let them reach out of your grasp and do them as soon as you wake up to ensure they are done.

 ## Other Methods